So you’re thinking of adopting lean manufacturing at your workplace, huh?

 If they’d be willing to pay for a process or action so that it’s part of the good or service they’re buying, it’s contributing value.

 If they wouldn’t be willing to pay for it, it doesn’t contribute value.
+And that’w why value is at the heart of lean manufacturing.

 And Then What Is Waste?